 IATEFL Online provides online coverage of the Annual IATEFL Conference.
-This year's IATEFL Conference takes place in Birmingham (UK) from 12th to 16th April, 2016.
-Join us on Tuesday 12th April for the start of our live coverage.
+This year's IATEFL Conference takes place in Glasgow (UK) from 4th to 7th April, 2017.
+Join us on Monday 3rd April for the start of our live coverage.

 Once the conference is underway, the IATEFL Online website will feature live and on-demand video webcasts of conference presentations together with studio interviews with presenters and delegates.
 You will be able to watch all the conference plenaries live via the IATEFL Online website.
 See our 'live channel' for details of the live schedule.

 On each day of the conference you will be able to watch live coverage from 09:00 to 17:00 GMT.

 IATEFL Online provides teacher audiences worldwide with an opportunity to share ideas with colleagues before, during and after the conference.

 Over 60,000 teachers followed our 2016 Birmingham IATEFL Online coverage - we hope you will be able to join us for 2017 IATEFL Online.